List of Guilty Gear characters: Millia Rage

-Millia is named after American thrash-metal band Meliah Rage.
+Millia's last name, Rage, is named after German heavy-metal band Rage.
 Daisuke Ishiwatari created Millia's character to, through her relationship with Zato, convey the feelings of a person who loves someone who is rejected from society.
 When designing her, Ishiwatari wanted her to be a "really cool woman".
 As an assassin her initial design drafts had knives strapped all over her body, and her gameplay was intended to focus on projectiles.
 However, in practice he felt Millia's weapon usage made her too similar to another character in the game, Baiken, and additionally that the game needed more character variety.
 Additionally Millia's outfit went through multiple designs as Ishiwatari had difficulty figuring out where the thrown knives would be stored, while also aiming for a design that looked feminine and easy to move in.
 After some consideration, he conceived her being able to attack with her hair as a weapon instead.
 He felt it represented a very "strange" and "feminine" trait, while was something easier to represent in 2D sprite art without looking unnatural.
 Several more drafts followed, before he settled on an outfit that resembled a woman just wearing a t-shirt, feeling it reflected a very feminine look for her.

 After the death of her parents, she is adopted into a nearby assassin syndicate, the Assassin's Guild.
 There, she learns the Sixth Hi-Deigokutsuipou (or the "Six Forbidden Magics"), "Angra", which allows Millia's hair to model as she wants.
 Due to Zato-1's rise in power within the Guild, Millia seals him within a dimensional portal, and abandons the guild shortly thereafter, finding no comfort in the cruel ways of an assassin.
 In Guilty Gear (1998), Millia uses the Second Holy Order's Fighting Tournament as a method of tracking down Zato, who has escaped from the dimensional prison, to kill him.
 However, she can not do it as she is manipulated like the rest of the cast, and the bloodshed from the tournament releases Justice from her slumber.
 She is still in search of Zato in Guilty Gear X (2000).
 Panicked about a Gear with free-will, countries establish another tournament, awarding a prize to whoever captures the Gear.
 Millia uses this as another chance to find Zato.
 Canonically, she finds him, seemingly killing him.
 Unknown to her, a symbiotic creature named Eddie takes control of Zato's body.